 What is not to like about cycads?
 They are beautiful, they are ancient, and they have a bizarre reproductive biology.
 Well, we can now add kin recognition to that list.
-That's right, cycads can somehow discern when they are growing next to a relative and when they are growing next to an unrelated individual.
-What's more, this discovery means that kin selection in plants is not only ancient, it is probably more wide spread than we ever thought.
+That's right, cycads can somehow discern when they are growing next to a relative and when they are growing next to a stranger.
+This discovery means that not only has kin selection been a feature of plants for a long time, it is probably more wide spread than we ever thought.

 Examples of kin selection abound in the animal kingdom.
-The same is not true for plants (click here for another example).
-What this research does, however, is show us that we probably haven't been looking hard enough.
-Although extant cycad species are not those that once shared the environment with dinosaurs, the lineage to which they belong is nonetheless quite old.
+Currently, the same is not true for plants (click here for another example).
+What this research does is show us that we probably haven't been looking hard enough.
 If such cases of kin selection occur in cycads, then it stands to reason that this is an ancient phenomenon.